mahendrapaipuri/grafana-dashboard-reporter-app/src/README.md

   When `grid` layout is used with `excludePanelID`, the report layout will leave the gaps in the place of panels that are excluded in the report.

-- `includePanelDataID`: The tabular data of panels with IDs set in the query will be included in the generated report.
-An example can be `<grafanaAppUrl>/api/plugins/mahendrapaipuri-dashboardreporter-app/resources/report?dashUid=<UID of dashboard>&includePanelDataID=1&includePanelDataID=5&includePanelDataID=8`.
-  This request will only include tabular data for the panels `1`, `5` and `8` in the report.

 > [!NOTE]
 > If a given panel ID is set in both `includePanelID` and `excludePanelID` query parameter, it will be **included** in the report.
 Query parameter `includePanelID` has more precedence over `excludePanelID`.

+#### Rendering tabular data in the report

+The plugin can fetch panel data and render it as tables at the end of the dashboard report.
+However, by default no data is rendered and user can request the tabular data by using `includePanelDataID` query parameter.
+For instance, an API request like `<grafanaAppUrl>/api/plugins/mahendrapaipuri-dashboardreporter-app/resources/report?dashUid=<UID of dashboard>&includePanelDataID=1&includePanelDataID=5&includePanelDataID=8` will  include tabular data for the panels `1`, `5` and `8` at the end of the report.

 ### Grafana API Token